gndrmnn/nodepool/doc/source/configuration.rst

 metadata to store for this server using the nova metadata service.
 A maximum of five entries is allowed, and both keys and values must be 255 characters or less.

+The `env-vars` key is optional.
+It allows to specify a list of environment variables that will be appended to the variables whose names starts with ``NODEPOOL_`` prefix.
+Using that approach it is possible to assign different values to the same variable name.
+This might be useful when nodepool creates VMs in different datacenters, and every VM requires an IP address of OpenStack host or something like that that depends on the VM's location.

 targets
 -------